thisispivi/Deep-Learning-Supermarket/README.md

 Folders with * are not included in the repository.

 # Dataset Organization
 The first step to do is to organize the images into folders.
-The zip file is made by a folder that contains all the images and three csv files:
+On the [site](https://iplab.dmi.unict.it/MLC2018/) it is possible to download the zip with the dataset.
+This file is a reduced version of another [dataset](https://iplab.dmi.unict.it/EgocentricShoppingCartLocalization/) and is made by a folder that contains all the images and three csv files:
 * **training_set**: that contains all the images to use to train the pretrained network
 * **validation_set**: that contains all the images to use to verify the accuracy
 * **test_set**: that contains all the images to use to run the algorithm